 Jerusalem Thorn, Mexican Palo Verde

-Native to southwestern U.S., Mexico.
-Rapid growth at first, then slowing; eventually reaches 15 to 30 ft. high and wide.
+Native to southwestern U.S. and Mexico.
+Grows to 15–30 ft. tall and wide.
 Yellow-green bark, spiny twigs, and a picturesque form.
-Numerous yellow flowers in loose, 3–7-in.-long clusters.
+Numerous yellow flowers in loose clusters to 7 in. long.
 Long bloom season in spring; intermittent bloom throughout year.
-Flowers are followed by 2–6-in.-long seed pods that mature in summer; litter drop is a problem.
-Thorns, sparse foliage rule it out of tailored gardens.
+Flowers are followed by 2–6-in.-long seedpods that mature in summer; litter drop is a problem.
+Thorns and sparse foliage rule it out of tailored gardens.
 Reseeds freely in the desert.
-Flowering branches are attractive in arrangements.
+Tolerates alkaline soil.

 These fast-growing fan palms are too tall for most suburban gardens; they are best suited to large pro...